• Skip to primary navigation

 Wheat flour gives a smooth finish and gives perfect consistency to the halwa.
 But you can definitely skip if you don’t prefer it.

-Ashoka halwa has a sticky tendency if a lesser amount of ghee is used.
+Ashoka halwa has a sticky tendency if we use lesser ghee.
 So the best practice would be to use a heavy-bottomed pan.
 If you are a beginner try using a nonstick pan for ease.
 Keep stirring at regular intervals to prevent sticking.

 Be generous on the ghee adding part and add as needed to get a non-sticky smooth Halwa.
 The quality of Moong dal added also plays a major role here.
 You might need to add more or less ghee as per the quality of the lentils.